AlberttoAl/crispy-train/README.md

-# Socket & Port Scanner — Midterm
+# Socket & Port Scanner

 **Description**
-This repository contains a simple threaded TCP server (`server.py`), a TCP client (`client.py`), and an educational TCP port scanner (`port_scanner.py`) created for a course midterm.
+This repository contains a simple threaded TCP server (`server.py`), a TCP client (`client.py`), and an educational TCP port scanner (`port_scanner.py`) created for my course midterm.
 The purpose of this project is to demonstrate socket programming, connection handling, input validation, and ethical port scanning practices.

 ---